PavelLaptev/test-repo/scripts/storybook/README.md

 - to understand our workspace (path aliases in tsconfig.base.json) by registering `TsconfigPathsPlugin` within `managerWebpack` hook.
 (B)

-  - This is mandatory if another workspace packages are used within addon implementation.
+  - This is manda--change--tory if another workspace packages are used within addon implementation.

 - register `managerWebpack` as part of addon preset API (C)